Shamdan17/Bricking_Bad/use-cases/all-use-cases-merged.md

 ---

-# Use Case UC16: Save the game
+# Use Case UC16: Save the Game

 **Scope:** The game